 Skip to main content

-The City of Los Angeles is actively developing a Long-Term Recovery Plan (LTRP) to guide rebuilding, resilience, and community planning in the wake of the Palisades Fire.
-This plan is currently under development, and there will be opportunities for public input before and after a draft plan is released.
-AECOM’s completed Infrastructure Restoration, Wildfire Resilience, and Logistics, Traffic, Parking and Communication Planning Documents will support the development of the LTRP.
+The City of Los Angeles just released a Draft Long-Term Recovery Plan (LTRP) to guide rebuilding, resilience, and community planning in the wake of the Palisades Fire.
+AECOM’s completed Infrastructure Restoration, Wildfire Resilience, and Logistics, Traffic, Parking and Communication Planning Documents supported the development of the Draft LTRP.

 What is a Long-Term Recovery Plan (LTRP)?